hxj5/csp-benchmark/doc/dataset.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 ``cellranger.hg19.3.0.0.fa`` (~3.0G).
 It's the fasta file for the
 human genome reference hg19.
-The file was pre-compiled and packaged in
+The file was pre-compiled and packaged by
-a tar file `refdata-cellranger-hg19-3.0.0.tar.gz`_ (~10.4G) by
+10X Genomics into a tar file `refdata-cellranger-hg19-3.0.0.tar.gz`_
-10X Genomics.
+(~10.4G).
 It was downloaded, unpacked and then renamed from
 ``fasta/genome.fa`` to cellranger.hg19.3.0.0.fa.

 .. _refdata-cellranger-hg19-3.0.0.tar.gz: http://cf.10xgenomics.com/supp/cell-exp/refdata-cellranger-hg19-3.0.0.tar.gz